dotnet/dotNext/docs/features/cluster/aspnetcore.md

 Every instance should be launched in separated Terminal session.
 After that, you will see diagnostics messages in `stdout` about election process.
 Press _Ctrl+C_ in the window related to the leader node and ensure that new leader will be elected.

-Optionally, you can test replication powered by persistent WAL and [WriteConcern](../../api/DotNext.Net.Cluster.Replication.WriteConcern.yml).
+Optionally, you can test replication powered by persistent WAL.
 To do that, you need to specify the name of folder which is used to store Write Ahead Log files
 ```bash
 cd <dotnext>/src/examples/RaftNode
 dotnet run -- 3262 node1